zvolcsey/event-ticket/README.md

   docker compose -f docker-compose.dev.yml down -v
 ```

-This is going to do the next things
+This is going to do the next things.

 1. Build and start all necessary containers: